-Attendance at Sacred Heart Catholic School's Nursery does not automatically guarantee that a place will be offered in the Reception class of Sacred Heart Catholic School.
+Attendance at Sacred Heart's Nursery does not automatically guarantee that a place will be offered in the Reception class of Sacred Heart Catholic Primary School].
 Parents must apply for a Reception place in exactly the same way as parents of children not attending the Nursery.
-All applications will be considered against the oversubscription criteria by the Board of Directors in the same way regardless of whether the child does or does not attend the Nursery at the time of application.
+All applications will be considered against the oversubscription criteria by the Local Governing Body in the same way regardless of whether the child does or does not attend the Nursery at the time of application.